Layr-Labs/eigenlayer-contracts/docs/permissions/KeyRegistrar.md

 ### Key Rotation (Scheduled)

-Key rotation is scheduled: an operator proposes a new key and an activation timestamp that must be at least the AVS-configured minimum delay in the future.
+Key rotation is scheduled: an operator proposes a new key which will automatically activate at `block.timestamp + minDelay` where `minDelay` is configured by the AVS.
 Until activation, getters return the current key.
 After activation, getters return the new key.
 Rotation is allowed even if the operator is slashable.

 ```mermaid
 sequenceDiagram